What Students Learn in TK

 Optional:

-1 or more reams 500 sheets or more of white copy paper for the school office labeled per student
+Each student should bring one or more reams of 500 sheets or more of white copy paper for the school office labeled with his or her name.